 Health Studies BSc (Hons)

-This one-year full-time programme has been developed to provide registered healthcare professionals working in a healthcare environment outside of the UK with an opportunity to top up their qualifications to first degree level.
-It can also be extended and followed as a 2 year full-time course for applicants who do not already hold a diploma level qualification.
-This page is for international student applicants, if you are from the UK please go to Health studies (Home)
+This one-year full-time programme (2 year option also available) has been developed to provide registered healthcare professionals working in a healthcare environment outside of the UK with an opportunity to top up their qualifications to first degree level.

 Why choose Bangor University for this course?

 - 1st in the UK for Radiography and Nursing 'Graduate Prospects' (THE TIMES Good University Guide 2018).

 - 1st in the UK for Radiography and Top 10 for Nursing (THE TIMES Good University Guide 2018).

 - Bangor University is rated Gold for "outstanding teaching" (2017 Teaching Excellence Framework).

 - We have positive links with the local University Health Board (BCUHB) and other care providers in North Wales, and North West England.

 - There will be opportunities to experience bilingual education in your learning.

 - We have Experienced Researchers and Lecturers in Health/Social Care and Well Being.